TjoAlex/Cooking-It/README.md

     * As a First Time Visitor, I want to be able to register for Cooking-It;
     * As a First Time Visitor, I want an overall picture of what my own account can provide in addition to what is already available without a account;
     * As a First Time Visitor, I want to be able to add my own recipes;
-    * As a First Time Visitor, I want to have the option to edit or delete my own recipes.
+    * As a First Time Visitor, I want to have the option to edit or delete my own recipes,
     * As a First Time Visitor, I want to able to logout.
 * Returning Visitor Goals
     * As a Returning Visitor, I want the same application experience as a first time visitor;
     * As a Returning Visitor, I want to login to my own account;
     * As a Returning Visitor, I want to find new post of different recipes from other users;
-    * As a Returning Visitor, I want to share recepies I found on the website;
-    * As a Returning Visitor, I want to be able to edit or remove my profile.
+    * As a Returning Visitor, I want to be able to read comments and add comments.
 * Frequent User Goals
     * As a Frequent User, I want the same experience as a returning visitor;
     * As a Frequent User, I want to check to see if there are any newly added comments to my own or others recepies;